-Edition for phpReport 2.0 by Günter Pöhl This work is licensed under the GNU Lesser General Public Licensce (LGPL) v3.0 phpReport is designed to be the backbone for all applications needing control over group changes or when calculation of totals and subtotals is required.
-This is usually the case for reports but there are a lot of other use cases.
+Edition for phpReport 3.0 by Günter Pöhl This work is licensed under the GNU Lesser General Public Licensce (LGPL) v3.0 phpReport is a solid foundation for most applications working with data sets having to deal with group changes or to calculate totals and subtotals.
+Creating reports it the most typical scenario but there are a lot of other use cases.